 Trees of righteousness…the Bible refers to believers as trees quite frequently.
 It sounds very poetic and romantic; however, the imagery sings of something much deeper.

-When Psalms was collaborated into the book it is now, a prayer book, the Israelites were in exile in Babylon.
-Babylon was not like home, Israel was beautiful, lush and green.
+When the Psalms were collected into one book, a prayer book, the Israelites were in exile in Babylon.
+Babylon was not like home, Israel was beautiful, lush, and green.
 Babylon had only a single river flowing through it, and many irrigation canals draining from its source.
-Trees were planted, and transplanted, near these irrigation canals.
-The Israelites while in Babylon were trees that had been transplanted, and they needed to plant themselves nears rivers of water.
+Trees were planted and transplanted, near these irrigation canals.
+The Israelites, while in Babylon, were trees that had been transplanted, and they needed to plant themselves near rivers of water.

 Life brings some harsh storms.
 Many times, we feel as though we are a fish out of water in the place we are.
-We suffer ruthless, damaging storms.
-We are thrown about, beaten, and bruised by the wind and debris of the storm.
+We are thrown about, beaten, and bruised by the wind and debris from the storm.
 Prayer is hard, staying in the Word is hard.
-However, we must, as trees, dig down deep with our roots to search for water in order to survive the brutal storms or scorching heat.
+However, we must, as trees, dig down deep with our roots to search for water in order to survive the brutal storms and scorching heat.
 The storms can be so fierce that we don’t feel the strength to dig deep for water.
 But we do—and that is what forms us into trees, planted by rivers of water.
 Whether in drought or storm, we allow God’s Word to pierce our hearts and abide with Him in prayer.